jganseman/ScoreSearch/README.md

 ### Summary
 You and 2 friends team up to form a new band.
 You play the piano and your friends play bassoon and bagpipe.
 Who the hell wrote music for that combo?

-Well, surely someone did, but currently it's virtually impossible to find.
+Well, surely someone modernist composer in some country did at some time, but currently it's virtually impossible to find.
 Libraries generally record composer names, piece titles, even the physical size and the number of pages of the actual book very well.
 They rarely put the same effort in the instrumentation, and if they do, their software rarely allows to search it properly.

 Therefore this project that I've been willing to do for years: a search engine for sheet music by instrumentation.
 Currently only as a mock-up, worked out at the HAMR hackathon in Paris, September 2018.